 To round out the card's bonus point earning, you'll also get 3x points on airfare booked directly with the airlines or through amextravel.com and 1x points on all other eligible purchases.

-If you're able to make good use of these two credits, it's nearly enough to offset the card's entire annual fee – without accounting for any of the card's bonus point earning.
+If you're able to make good use of these credits, it's way more than enough to offset the card's entire annual fee – without accounting for any of the card's bonus point earning.

-Oh, and Amex sweetens the deal with a solid welcome bonus: You can currently earn 60,000 Membership Rewards points after spending $6,000 on eligible purchases in the first six months.
-But first, be sure to check and see if you qualify for a bigger offer via CardMatch or through a personal referral.
+Oh, and Amex sweetens the deal with a solid welcome bonus: bonus_miles_full But first, be sure to check and see if you qualify for a bigger offer via CardMatch or through a personal referral

 And remember, you can transfer these points from American Express directly to your Delta SkyMiles account on a 1:1 basis (1,000 points = 1,000 Delta SkyMiles).
 So even though you're not technically earning SkyMiles, they can become SkyMiles with the click of a button.